NozomuYoshida/iss_overhead_reminder/README.md

 ## Function
 - Send mail automatically to the designated person whose area is being passed through by ISS.
+- This program checks if iss is overhead or not every 60 seconds unless you stop the program.

 ## Setup
 - Set the latitude and longitude of your living area (c.f., https://www.latlong.net/)